ropensci/wateRinfo/README.md

 ![](./figures/README-plot_pressure-1.png)

 Another option is to check the available variables for a given station, with the function `get_variables`.
-Let's consider again Overpelt (`ME11_002`) and check the first then available variables at the Overpelt measurement station:
+Let's consider again Overpelt (`ME11_002`) and check the first ten available variables at the Overpelt measurement station:

 ``` r
 vars_overpelt <- get_variables("ME11_002")